jonmellman/jamrecorder/README.md

 Me: 🎶🎸🥁🎷🎶🎸🥁🎷

-"Okay Alexa, ask JamRecorder to stop recording"
+Me: "Okay Alexa, ask JamRecorder to stop recording"

-"Okay, I stopped recording and am uploading your song to Dropbox."
+Alexa: "Okay, I stopped recording and am uploading your song to Dropbox."

+Me: 🤙

 ## Technical Details
 JamRecorder is comprised of three independent parts that each live in their own directory: